 Round Right Farm practices rotational grazing, which is great for the health of both cattle and pasture.
-The goal of our rotations is to give the cattle new pasture in its prime, improve the pasture's quality and maximize its biomass production over time.
-This takes place through two strategies.
+The goal of our rotation schedule is to give the cattle new pasture in its prime, improve the pasture's quality, and maximize its biomass production over time.

-Our main rotation strategy is to move the cattle to new pasture in its prime at least once a week or sooner throughout the season.
-We let them eat the pasture down, but not so much that its re-growth potential is hindered.
-Pasture that is clipped short will take much longer to re-grow the same amount of new biomass as pasture that is left somewhat taller.
-Pasture that is managed this way produces much more biomass than an ungrazed pasture because it always finds itself in the stage of maximum vegetative growth.
-In this way, rotational grazing not only allows the land to sustainably support more animals, it also sequesters much more carbon through the year than unrotated pasture.
-From the cattle's perspective, they not only continually encounter new pasture that is lush, but pasture that is also free of their manure.
-In this way they mimic a wild herd, which is always moving to new and better grass.
-This frequent movement also breaks the life cycle of manure-born parasites, since by the time fecal parasitic eggs can hatch, the cattle have moved on and the newly hatched worms have no habitat in which to thrive.
-Because of our rotational grazing, chemical dewormers are unnecessary and not used at Round Right Farm.
+Our rotation strategy involves moving the cattle to new pasture in its prime twice a week throughout the season.
+The cows then eat the grass, but not so much that its re-growth is hindered.
+Grass that is clipped short will take a much longer time to grow back.
+Pasture that is managed this way produces more biomass than an ungrazed pasture because it always finds itself in the stage of maximum vegetative growth.
+In this way, rotational grazing not only allows the land to sustainably support more animals, it also sequesters much more carbon through the year than unrotated pastures.
+From the cattle's perspective, they not only continually encounter new land that is lush, but they are kept in a much more sanitary enviroment, free of their own manure.
+This way, they mimic a wild herd, which is always moving towards new and better fields.
+Frequent movement also breaks the life cycle of manure-born parasites.
+Rotational grazing renders chemical dewormers unnecessary at Round Right Farm.